May.

 17

 I can’t tell you how excited I was when I saw this Paris apartment in Elle Decor.
-This tres chic pied-a-terre is located on the Left Bank near the church of Saint Sulpice and was designed by Jean-Louis Deniot.
-Have you noticed lately how I am swooning over Parisian interior designers?
-It must mean that I am due another visit to the City of Light!
-Any excuse, right?
+This pied-a-terre is located on the Left Bank near Saint Sulpice and was designed by JEAN-LOUIS DENIOT.

-I’ve been a bit underwhelmed with lighting options lately, so I was immediately drawn to the alabaster and copper-leaf sconces by Pouenat Ferronnier in the living room above.
-So unique and interesting, don’t you think?
+I’ve been a bit underwhelmed with lighting options lately, so I was immediately drawn to the alabaster and copper-leaf sconces by Pouenat Ferronnier flanking the artwork in the living room above.

-In the dining room, a table by Collection Pierre is gorgeous with the Jean Royere chairs and a chandelier by Barovier and Toso.
-I love the very contemporary Herve van der Straeten sconces flanking the artwork too.
+In the dining room, a table by Collection Pierre is gorgeous paired with Jean Royere chairs and a chandelier by Barovier and Toso.
+I also love the Herve van der Straeten sconces flanking the artwork here too.

 This plush little nook in the dining room is the perfect place to curl up with a glass of wine and a good book.
 Also, it’s a creative way to give purpose to an under-utilized space.

-In the entry hall, I’m also loving the Francois-Xavier Lalanne sheep sculpture!
+In the entry hall, I’m loving the Francois-Xavier Lalanne sheep sculpture.
 Since his death in 2008, I’ve noticed many contemporary spaces with Lalanne’s surrealist work as a focal point.

 Jean-Louis designed a very chic and very spare kitchen that speaks to the neat freak in me.
 I love that everything is hidden away.